 Printing resources for students are available in the Student Commons (0904) of Wake Downtown and at the resource center on the 3rd floor of the School of Medicine.
 The process is the same as one students follow in the Z. Smith Reynolds Library, where you swipe your WFU ID and select a job from the touch screen mounted by the printer.
 Students can also scan to email using their full email address.

-Wake Downtown and the BGCME share Building 60, and are open to each other on every floor except the 3rd.
+Wake Downtown and the BGCME share Building 60, and are open to each other on every floor.
 The School of Medicine is located in the north end, and Wake Downtown is located in the south end of Building 60 (see map for reference.)
 Undergraduates at Wake Forest University are able to use common spaces at the School of Medicine.

 Be advised, many study spaces at the School of Medicine are restricted by card access, and can only be used by specific graduate populations housed in the School of Medicine.
 Undergraduate students are prohibited from attempting to enter badge-access restricted rooms at BGCME.
 Students who attempt to do so may face disciplinary action.